axel-zarate/js-custom-select/README.md

 ### Asynchronous (server-side) filtering

-For server-side filter, you need to use a function just as you would in a custom filter case, with the difference that, given the asynchronous nature of AJAX, such function must return a promise.
+You need to use a function just as you would for a custom filter, with the difference that, given the asynchronous nature of AJAX, such function must return a promise.
 As soon as the promise is resolved, the new items (if any) are displayed inside the list.

 ```HTML
 <div custom-select="a for a in searchAsync($searchTerm)" ng-model="custom2">